scikit-tda/kepler-mapper/readme.md

 Parameter | Description
 --- | ---
-data | Numpy Array.
+data | NumPy Array.
 The data to map on. *Required* dimension_index | List.
 A list with dimensions (feature indexes) to map on. *Default = [0]* dimension_name | String or Int.
 The human-readable name of the dimension(s) to map on. *Default = dimension_index*